jhudd123/Forex-Trader-Rolling-Loss-Extension-Filters-with-Multi-Timeframe-Logic/README.md

 # Forex Trader: Rolling Loss & Extension Filters with Multi-Timeframe Logic

-This project demonstrates a simple yet powerful machine learning-based trading strategy using multi-timeframe logic and custom technical indicators.
+This project demonstrates a simple machine learning-based trading strategy using multi-timeframe logic and custom technical indicators.
 It is implemented in a modular format for clarity and scalability.

 ## 📌 Project Overview